-What I saw at the In this sentence, What I saw at the movies is a noun movies was scary.
+What I saw at the movies was scary.
 In this sentence, What I saw at the movies is a noun clause.
 It contains a subject (I) and a verb (saw), but it does not make sense on its own.

-You must see the game In this sentence, the game that is on TV tonight is a noun clause.
+You must see the game that is on TV tonight .
+In this sentence, the game that is on TV tonight is a noun clause.
 It contains a subject (the game) and a verb (is), but it does not make sense on its own.